Pythons-And-Ladders/the-coke-can-project/README.md

 - `qmi8658c.py`: Driver for the QMI8658 Inertial Measurement Unit (IMU).

 > [!NOTE]
-> Drivers that can be installed via Thonny by navigating to Tools > Manage packages... and searching for micropython-lib and PyPI are marked with a [T].
+> Drivers that can be installed via Thonny (by navigating to Tools > Manage packages... and searching within the micropython-lib and PyPI collections) are marked with a [T].
 Installing these files through Thonny is recommended, as it ensures that you are using the most up-to-date versions that are compatible with your MicroPython installation.

 **3.3.
 Required Libraries**
 MicroPython comes with several libraries pre-installed, including machine, which provides access to hardware components, and time, which offers a range of functions for handling time-related operations, such as delays and retrieving the current system time.
 The following libraries are used to help support additional functionalities such as managing I2C communications, handling GPS data, and more: